gerrgg/woocommerce-product-questions/README.md

 [x] - Moderate questions/answers
 [] - Search for users who purchased product 'X', email them the question.
 Must have unsubscribe feature.
 [] - Single product top review count is off, fix filter.
-[] - Use PHP/JS to validate questions, is it a question, is it blank? is it short?
+[x] - Use PHP/JS to validate questions, is it a question, is it blank? is it short?
-[] - Add recaptcha to FORMS ( add hook for add recaptcha from theme! ) [x] - Limit question query on initial page load, LIMIT 5
+[x] - Add recaptcha to FORMS ( add hook for add recaptcha from theme! ) [x] - Limit question query on initial page load, LIMIT 5

 ### Available Hooks